google/go-cloud/internal/docs/design.md

 either lose data (if previously-existing invalid keys were dropped) or get an error.
 Overall, we decided that this approach is unacceptable.

-Instead, we assert that Go CDK can handle any string, and force provider implementations to handle strings that the underlying provider can't handle using escaping mechanisms.
+Instead, we insist that Go CDK can handle any string, and force provider implementations to handle strings that the underlying provider can't handle using escaping mechanisms.
 We enforce provider compliance with conformance tests.
-With this approach
+With this approach:

+*   Go CDK APIs are consistent in that you can write any string to any provider and read it back.
+    *   We could overwrite existing data if a Go CDK-written key escapes to an already-existing value.
+    *   Escaping may push a string over the maximum allowed string length for a provider.
 *   Go CDK APIs have visibility into all existing strings for all providers.
-    *   A slight caveat -- strings that look like Go CDK-escaped strings will be unescaped by Go CDK.
-To mitigate this, we'll choose unusual-looking escape mechanisms.
+    *   Existing strings that happen to look like Go CDK-escaped strings will be unescaped by Go CDK.
-*   Go CDK APIs are consistent in that you can write any string to any provider and read it back.
-*   Some strings that were written through the Go CDK will appear in their escaped form when viewed outside of Go CDK.
+*   Strings that were written through the Go CDK and needed escaping will appear in their escaped form when viewed outside of Go CDK.
+*   To mitigate some of the negatives above, we'll choose unusual-looking escape mechanisms that are unlikely to appear in existing data.

-The Go CDK providers helpers for such escaping:
+The Go CDK provides helpers for such escaping:

 ```
-package stringescape
+package escape

-// Escaper supports escaping and unescaping of strings.
-type Escaper interface {
-    // Escape returns the string with unsupported characters escaped.
-    Escape(string) string
-    // Unescape reverses the escaping done by Escape.
-    Unescape(string) string
-}

-// NewNoopEscaper returns an Escaper that doesn't change the string at all.
-func NewNoopEscaper() Escaper { ... }

-// NewUnderscoreEscaper returns an Escaper that escapes each character for which
+// New returns an escaper that escapes each byte in s for which
 // shouldEscape returns true with "__0xXX__", where XX is the hex representation
-// of the character's byte value.
+// of the byte value.
 // shouldEscape takes the whole string and an index instead of a single
-// character because some escape decisions require context.
+// byte because some escape decisions require context.
 For example, we
 // might want to escape the second "/" in "//" but not the first one.
+// Unescape unescapes a string returned from Escape.
-func NewUnderscoreEscaper(shouldEscape func(s string, i int) bool) Escaper {...}
+func New(shouldEscape func(s string, i int) bool) *escaper {...}

+// Escape returns s, escaped.
+func (e *escaper) Escape(s string) string {...}

+// Unescape returns s, unescaped.
+func (e *escaper) Unescape(s string) string {...}
 ```

-To see how `Escaper` is used, let's use Azure's blob metadata keys as an example.
+To see how `escaper` is used, let's use Azure's blob metadata keys as an example.
 As stated above, only valid `C#` identifiers are legal.
 The Azure blob provider would include code like this:

 ```
 // shouldEscapeMetadataKey returns true if s[i] needs to be escaped in order
 // to produce a valid C# identifier.
-func shouldEscapeMetadataKey(s string, i int) {
+func shouldEscapeMetadataKey(s string, i int) bool {
-    return !isValidCSharpIdentifier(s[i])
+    return !isValidCSharpIdentifierByte(s[i])
 }

-var mdKeyEscaper = stringescaper.NewUnderscoreEscaper(shouldEscapeMetadataKey)
+var mdKeyEscaper = escaper.New(shouldEscapeMetadataKey)

 // When writing metadata keys, we escape the keys:
 for k, v := range gcdkMetadata {
+    e := mdKeyEscaper.Escape(k)
+    if _, ok := azureMetadata[e]; ok {
+      return fmt.Errorf("duplicate keys after escaping: %q => %q", k, e)
+    }
-    azureMetadata[mdKeyEscaper.Escape(k)] = v
+    azureMetadata[e] = v
 }

 // When reading metadata keys, we unescape them: